Polycarbonate for Swedish documents

-Introduced over twenty years ago, polycarbonate is an increasingly popular choice in many countries across the world, as it significantly enhances the level of ID document security.
+Introduced over twenty years ago, polycarbonate is an increasingly popular choice in many countries worldwide, as it significantly enhances the level of ID document security.

 What sets it apart from other materials is the nondelaminable property of a full polycarbonate document.
-When used in pure form and not mixed with other plastics as it is the case for Sweden, the different layers of polycarbonate that make up the identity document fuse together to form a solid monolithic structure.
+When used in pure form and not mixed with other plastics, as is the case for Sweden, the different polycarbonate layers that make up the identity document fuse together to form a solid monolithic structure.